-Note 5 Specification of other operating expenses according to type
+Note 8 Specification of other operating expenses according to type

-Other operating expenses 2021 2020
+Other operating expenses 2022 2021

-Shipping and transport expenses 2 093 1 403
+Shipping and transport expenses 2,619 2,093

-Leasing of machinery, equipment, etc 4 578 2 556
+Leasing of machinery, equipment, etc 5,190 4,578

-Equipment, fixtures and fittings (not capitalized) 417 455
+Equipment, fixtures and fittings (not capitalized) 690 417

-Office expenses 730 616
+Office expenses 871 730

-External workers 18 552 13 745
+External workers 31,265 18,552

-Travel and subsistence expenses 2 074 2 490
+Travel and subsistence expenses 5,285 2,074

-Entertainment expenses 10 72
+Entertainment expenses 85 10

-Subscriptions and gifts 197 171
+Subscriptions and gifts 345 197

-Warranty and service expenses 547 1 547
+Warranty and service expenses 1,006 547

-License and patent costs 334 331
+License and patent costs 152 334

-Marketing expenses 28 150
+Marketing expenses 27 28

-Other costs 10 800 6 388
+Other costs 12,039 10,800

-Total other operating expenses 40 360 29 923
+Total other operating expenses 59,572 40,360

 Siemens Mobility AS presents its Statement of income based on the content of the revenue and expenses.
-Operating expenses comprise all operational costs that are not related to projects, payroll expenses and the cost of capital in the form of depreciation.
-The main elements of other operating expenses are grouped in the table above.
+Operating expenses comprise all operational costs that are not related to cost of sales, payroll expenses and the cost of capital in the form of depreciation.
+The main elements of other operating expenses are grouped in the table above and are not project relevant with exception of external workers.
+Most external workers are working on projects that generate revenue.